EricKnudsen256/RabbitLogger/README.md

 to log onto the local machine, or
 $logger->log_rabbit($reportLevel, $mssg) to log on every machine

-In order to recieve logs from all machines,
+In order to recieve logs from all machines, run: bash setupListener.bash and it will automatically set up the log listener to start whenever the machine starts

 I suggest we use standardized our warning levels, so if we want to grep through the files it will be easier, I reccomend: